SturdyFool10/mclauncher/README.md

 In short: keep the app native, keep it practical, and keep improving the experience one solid feature at a time. do it all while making it from scratch

+---
+## What we don't do

+in general, this launcher is designed to make life simpler for paying minecraft players, it is not an aide for pirates, and it will not allow you to launch the game without a valid Minecraft account and a valid Minecraft license.

 # Installation

 Currently we are in a pre-alpha state, and as such there is no way to install this without building from source.
 I however do not like complex builds so just clone the repo and run